Soft Tournament Equilibrium: Theoretical Analysis

-\begin{proposition}[Sample Complexity for Core Recovery] Under Assumption \ref{as:margin_strict}, if we observe $m = O((\log n)/\delta^2)$ pairwise comparisons for each pair of agents, then with high probability, the hard tournament estimated from the data will be identical to the true hard tournament $T$.
-Consequently, the zero-temperature limit of STE on the empirical data will recover the true Top Cycle and Uncovered Set. \end{proposition}
+independent comparisons, then with probability at least $1-\delta_{\mathrm{total}}$, the empirical majority tournament equals the true majority tournament.
+Consequently, the zero-temperature limit of STE recovers the true Top Cycle and Uncovered Set. \end{proposition}

-This result shows that the number of samples required per pair scales polynomially with $1/\delta$ and only logarithmically with the number of agents $n$.
-This is a favorable scaling for recovering the hard tournament structure.

-However, in the STE framework, we are often interested in the accuracy of the soft scores themselves, not just the recovery of the hard tournament.
-The following proposition extends the sample complexity analysis to bound the error in the estimated soft scores.